DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 Use `Cmd+S` and save the key in a folder on your computer (do not change the file extension).

+Then, navigate to the [release page](https://github.com/chris-belcher/electrum-personal-server/releases) and download the latest `Source code (.zip)` and the corresponding `.asc` file (needed to verify the downloaded file).
+For example:

+![Eps Win2](images/63_eps-w_2.png)

+Place the files in the same folder that you saved the signing key in.

 To verify the signature, we need Gpg Suite.
-If it’s not already installed, go to Download and install the latest version of GPG Suite https://gpgtools.org/ and download the latest release.
+If it’s not already installed, go to https://gpgtools.org/ and download and install the latest version.

 We need to open a new terminal window.
 Click the Searchlight (magnifying glass) icon in the menu bar and type terminal.
 Select the Terminal application from the search results.

-We need to change the working directory to the directory where the downloaded file is located.
-If you've placed the file in "downloads" type the following (everything after `$`) to the terminal:
+Change the working directory to the directory where the downloaded files are located.
+If you've placed the files in "downloads" type the following (everything after `$`) to the terminal:

 `$ cd ~/downloads`

-Import Belchers signing key to your local directory:
+Then, import Belchers signing key to your local directory:

 `> gpg --import belcher.asc`

-It’s now imported.
-Navigate to the release page at https://github.com/chris-belcher/electrum-personal-server/releases and download the latest `Source code (.zip)` and the corresponding `.asc` file.
-For example:

-![Eps Win2](images/63_eps-w_2.png)

-Once downloaded, make sure that the working directory is the one where the files are located.
-Enter the following command (if you downloaded another version, change the file names):
+We can now verify the download by typing (if you downloaded another version, change the file names):

 `> gpg --verify eps-v0.1.6.zip.asc electrum-personal-server-eps-v0.1.6`